MrPowers/cali/README.md

 Most "machine setup" type repos discourage forking and provide other customization options.
 The design philosophy for this repo is the opposite.
 Fork it and make it your own.

+## Project goals

+* Single command to make a Janus-like distribution
+* Single command to make a spf-13-vim distribution